 Using qbee to access other remote devices (ssh port forwarding)

 A general problem for industrial IoT applications is that some parameters need to be configured or they contain interesting information but the device they are running on is shielded from external access through firewalls.
 Often that makes sense as they operate an open web server on port 80 (http) or they have a low security web application setup with only basic login and authentification or none at all.
 Therefore these devices are isolated from the outside.
 But there is a technique called ssh port forwarding that in conjunction with qbee-connect and the qbee VPN will allow to relay data from the other devices as well.
+In this case the device running qbee acts as a remote gateway taking care of all VPN functionality out of the box.
 If you want to do that with UDP please follow this example.

 What is ssh port forwarding?